axseem/learway/README.md

 > WIP!
 Project is still in early stage of development

-# What is lerway?
+# What is learway?

-lerway is user-friendly flashcard-based learning platform.
+learway is user-friendly flashcard-based learning platform.
 It allows to look for, create and share flashcard decks to expand your knowledge.

 # Preview